Ann Head

 Ann Head (née Anne Wales Christensen) (1915 – 1968) was an American fiction writer whose work was regularly published in magazines including Redbook, Cosmopolitan, Good Housekeeping, McCall's, Ladies Home Journal, and others during the 1940s, 1950s and 1960s.

-She wrote at least nine novels and two serial novels that were published in magazines, four of which were also published as books, and at least 21 published short stories.
+She wrote at least nine novels and two serial novels that were published in magazines, four of which were also published as books, and at least 50 published short stories.
 Her most famous work, Mr. and Mrs. Bo Jo Jones, a novel about a teen pregnancy, was made into a TV movie and stayed in print for four decades.

 She was a mentor to novelist Pat Conroy after teaching him when he was a senior in high school.

 Early life and education

 Head was born on October 30, 1915, in Beaufort, South Carolina.
-Her father was Niels Christensen Jr., who owned the Beaufort Gazette newspaper from 1903–22 and served in the South Carolina Senate from 1905–25, and her mother was Katherine (Nancy) Wales Stratton Christensen, from Boston.
+Her father was Niels Christensen Jr., who owned the Beaufort Gazette newspaper from 1903 to 1922 and served in the South Carolina Senate from 1905 to 1925, and her mother was Katherine (Nancy) Wales Stratton Christensen, from Boston.
 Head grew up in Beaufort and attended the school founded by her paternal grandmother, Abbie Holmes Christensen, an abolitionist who moved from Boston to Beaufort and started the Port Royal Agricultural School, known locally as the Shanklin School, to educate freed slaves after the Union army occupied Beaufort early in the Civil War.
-Her grandfather, Niels Christensen, was a Union soldier in the Civil War and served as superintendent of the Beaufort National Cemetery from 1870–76.
+Her grandfather, Niels Christensen, was a Union soldier in the Civil War and served as superintendent of the Beaufort National Cemetery from 1870 to 1876.